 Topics include the people, items, music, and/or prayers you’d want to be surrounded by in your final days; whether you’d want to be free of all pain near the end or prefer to tolerate discomfort if that means you can remain conscious; how you most want to be remembered; where you’d ideally like to be when you pass on; the mood you’d prefer at your funeral/memorial service; and more.

 The four-page PDF form is easily downloadable from our firm’s website, GaryLandau.com (Scroll to the bottom of the page for the download).

-Print it out and ask your parents to fill out the form and to store it alongside other important papers in their home.
-Because this is not a legal form, but rather a reflection of a person’s desires, there’s no need to have your signature witnessed or notarized.
+Print it out and ask your parents to fill out the form and store it alongside other important papers in their homes.
+Because this is not a legal firm, but rather a reflection of a person’s desires, there’s no need to have your signature witnessed or notarized.